 Do you have to renew your Colorado sales tax license?

-Most sales tax license types need to be renewed at a cost of $16 every two years and expire at the end of each odd number year.
+Most sales tax license types need to be renewed at the cost of $16 every two years and expire at the end of each odd number year.

 Sales tax reporting

 When a business sells a taxable product or service, the business charges the appropriate sales tax rate to the customer.
 This tax is collected by the company who then sends it to the Colorado Department of Revenue.

 The sales tax rate that is charged varies depending on the address of the business if the purchase is made or shipped from a business located in the state.
 If the seller is based out of the state, the sales tax rate is based on the buyer’s address.